RenaudVernageau/3d-chess-renard/README.md

-# ♔ 3D Chess Renard
+# ♔ 3D Immersive chess

 A real-time 3D multiplayer chess game with rooms, authentication, and integrated messaging.
 Built with **React + Vite** (frontend) and **Express + Socket.IO** (backend).